Jūzenji

-Jūzenji has many other aspects, a placenta deity, an earthly god associated with serpentine beings (such as Ugajin 宇賀神), a companion deity worshipped in astral cults (Worship of heavenly bodies), a wild god (Kōjin 荒神) and a god of male–male sexuality.
-He is a complex deity seen as ambivalent both cursing and blessing people.
-He is normally depicted as a boy (dōji–gyō 童子形) or a young monk He is compared to Janus in his ambivalent nature.
-Tendai(天台) thinkers promoted Jūzenji to the highest supreme ontological status in their belief in Sanno Shinto(山王神道), which was both Buddhism and Shinto.
-And his liminal and ambivalent character gave him the role of redirecting the sinful sexual desires of the flesh into awakening.
+Jūzenji has many other aspects, a placenta deity, an earthly god associated with serpentine beings (such as Ugajin), a companion deity worshipped in astral cults (Worship of heavenly bodies), and a god of male–male sexuality.
+He is normally depicted as a boy or a young monk His name derives from a government position that was prominent during the Heian period but had declined by the time his faith began; this position consisted of ten Buddhist monks.